lzc_rollback_to should support rolling back to origin

 The current checks in zfs_ioc_rollback() would not allow that because the origin snapshot belongs to a different filesystem.

 The overly restrictive check was in introduced in 7600, but it was not a regression as none of the existing tools provided a way to rollback to the origin.

-Updated by Andriy Gapon about 2 years ago
+Updated by Andriy Gapon over 2 years ago

 Pull request for the change https://github.com/openzfs/openzfs/pull/434

 The idea is to remove the overly restrictive checks based on the string comparison and to do the checks based on relations between the datasets.

 While there I am also changing some return codes to make them less confusing and hopefully more consistent.

 Now ESRCH is used to signal that the target snapshot is not found in the ancestry of the dataset.

 That could be for a number of reasons such as: the snapshot does not exist (including the case when the dataset does not have any snapshots at all), the snapshot belongs to a different dataset (including the case of a different pool), etc.

 EEXIST signals that there is at least one snapshot more recent than the target snapshot.